magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-35064-url-rewrites-not-generated-for-configurables-created-via-api.md

 The MDVA-35064 Magento patch fixes the issue where URL rewrites are not being generated for "All store views" for products created via API.

-This patch is available when the [Quality Patches Tool (QPT) tool](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.17 is installed.
+This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.17 is installed.
 Please note that the issue is scheduled to be fixed in Magento 2.4.3.

 ## Affected products and versions